jkomoros/prompt-garden/README.md

 #### object

 Returns an object where some values may be sub-seeds that need to be computed.
+This is necessary because technically the engine will just pass through sub-objects without looking at them normally, whereas this seed type explicitly executes each sub-object.

+Note that you almost never need to include this manually, as the engine will inject missing object seed_types if it finds sub-values that have a `type` or `seed` property.

 Required parameters:
 - `properties` - An object with keys for each key to return.
 The values may be LeafValue or a SeedReference / SubSeed.
 The object may not contain `type`.

 #### array

 Returns an array where some values may be sub-seeds that need to be computed.
+This is necessary because technically the engine will just pass through sub-objects without looking at them normally, whereas this seed type explicitly executes each sub-object.

+Note that you rarely need to include this manually, as the engine will inject missing array seed_types if it finds sub-values that have a `type` or `seed` property.

 Array is useful when you want to execute multiple statements in sequence, for example a store and a log.